5/14/2025

 Chief Executive Officer

-I think if you look at the IA channel in whole, bundling for an independent agency is having the clients home and auto with our agency, not necessarily a specific market that's combined.
-We have long been packaging progressive auto with another homeowner's product or even travelers auto with another homeowner's product, especially when you get into cat geography where most carriers don't have open capacity in cat prone geography.
-As a channel, we've always been packaging auto with a disparate home and vice versa.
-The programs that we have for TWFG where we're underwriting and issuing from RMGA, they have companion discounts built into that property product.
-We can actually bundle our TWICO program with any of our auto markets within our agency distribution.
-We do have a competitive advantage there and that we can give our customers a discount on that homeowner's product with Geico, with Progressive, with Travelers, with Allstate, with any of the markets that are in our portfolio.
-Interesting.
+So we have long been packaging, you know, progressive auto with, you know, another, uh, homeowner, homeowner's product, or even, you know, travelers auto with a, another homeowner's product, especially when you get into cat geography where most carriers don't have, you know, open capacity, uh, in cat prone geography.
+So as a channel, we've always been packaging auto with a disparate home. home and vice versa.
+The programs that we have for TWFG, where we're underwriting and issuing from RMGA, they have companion discounts built into that property product.
+So we can actually bundle our TWICO program with any of our auto markets within our agency distribution.
+So we do have a competitive advantage there and that we can give our customers a discount on that homeowner's product with Geico, with Progressive, with Travelers, with Allstate, with any of the markets that are in our portfolio.

 speaker